PierreLeBlond/AroundTheWorld_DEV/content/germany/munich.md

 Halo !

 Here are my first days on the road.
-I expect nothing, and I think I didn't quite realize yet what I'm getting into.
+Currently, I think I didn't quite realize yet what I'm getting into.
+I'm just making the first step and see what happen.

 I spent my first three nights in Munich, the first two one as a **couch surfer**.
 And that's what I want to talk about, because yeah, there is nothing much to